-We currently focus primarily on the following regions: Canada, California and Central and Eastern United States.
-Our Canadian operations include our operations in Alberta (Calgary and Edmonton) and Ontario (Greater Toronto Area).
-Our California operations include our operations in Northern California (San Francisco Bay Area and Sacramento) and Southern California (Southland / Los Angeles and San Diego / Riverside).
-Our Central and Eastern United States operations include our operations in Washington D.C., Colorado (Denver) and Texas (Austin).
-We target these markets as we believe they offer attractive long-term qualities, including strong housing demand, barriers to entry and close proximity to areas where we expect strong employment growth.
+We currently focus on the following markets: Canada, California and Central and Eastern United States.
+Our Canadian operations are primarily in the Alberta and Ontario markets.
+Our California operations include Northern California (San Francisco Bay Area and Sacramento) and Southern California (Los Angeles / Southland and San Diego / Riverside).
+Our Central and Eastern United States operations include the Washington D.C.
+Area, Colorado, Arizona and Texas.
+We target these markets as we believe over the longer term they offer attractive long-term qualities, including strong housing demand, barriers to entry and close proximity to areas where we expect strong employment growth.